SimonGoring/JoeThesis/README.md

-# JoeThesis
-Phenological mismatch of paleovegetation.
+# Phenological mismatch of paleovegetation.

+# Contributors

+Joseph Bevington - University of Wisconsin - Madison

+# How to use this Repository

 #### Running the Neotoma/Climate Script
 1. Go to the Williams Lab Computer